Vatraz/autonomousCJ/README.md

 As the system is in a very early stage of development, implemented control algorithm and road detection are far from being perfect.
-Several problems make detection of characteristic elements on the roads hard, i.e. low-resolution textures, blocky shapes of the roads, changing in-game lightning.
+Several problems make detection of characteristic elements on the roads hard, i.e. low-resolution textures, blocky shape of the roads and constantly changing lighting.

 ## Instalation